lab-v2/pyreason-gym/README.md

 git clone https://github.com/lab-v2/pyreason-gym
 pip install -e pyreason-gym
 ```
+**NOTE:** Do not install this package using `setup.py`--this will not work.
+Use the instructions above to install.

 ## Usage
 To run the environment and get a feel for things you can run the [`test.py`](./test.py) file which will perform random actions in the grid world for 50 steps.